Working at height in Camden

 The Camden building portfolio

-Walk a sample of Camden roofs across a single inspection week and you see the same pattern of building types repeating.
-On the ground we cover higher education (UCL, SOAS, RVC), corporate headquarters and creative-industry estate (King’s Cross redevelopment), and healthcare (UCLH, Royal Free) alongside the wider council, schools, and high-street estate of the area.
-The defining inspection pattern across this mix is anchors that pre-date the current BS EN 795 specifications, fixings into masonry that have weathered against the substrate, and listed-building consent constraints on any replacement specification.
-Each finding is photographed, located on a roof plan, and assessed against the manufacturer’s repair specification — or, where the manufacturer is unknown or the system pre-dates current standards, against the relevant British Standard for the system type.
-The deliverable is a single written compliance pack that satisfies internal H&S review, external insurer scrutiny, and any incoming audit at the same time.
+A single inspection week in Camden can take in a university building in Bloomsbury, an NHS roof at UCLH or the Royal Free, a creative-industry office at King’s Cross and a listed cultural building, and the building types repeat across the borough.
+On the ground we cover higher education (UCL, SOAS, RVC), corporate headquarters and creative-industry estate (King’s Cross redevelopment), and healthcare (UCLH, Royal Free) alongside the cultural, retail and hospitality stock of the area.
+On the older Bloomsbury and Hampstead stock the issues that recur are anchors installed before the current BS EN 795 specifications, masonry fixings that have weathered loose in their substrate, and the listed-building consent that constrains how any replacement can be specified.
+Every defect is photographed and marked on a roof plan, then measured against the manufacturer’s own repair data — or, where that maker is no longer identifiable or the system predates current standards, against the British Standard covering equipment of that type.
+The output is a single written compliance pack that holds up equally to internal H&S review, insurer scrutiny and any audit that follows.

 Areas of Camden we regularly attend